Anup Singh Choudry: Career

 Singh practiced law in the United Kingdom as a solicitor, for 20 years, from 1980 until 2000.
 He also ran several businesses in the United Kingdom, including a Nissan car dealership, and two property and investment companies.

 In 2008, the Uganda Judicial Services Commission recommended him to the president of Uganda for nomination as a Justice of the High Court of Uganda.
 He was nominated and duly approved by the Ugandan Parliament.
 He was sworn in on 2 May 2008.

 After 6 years of service, Justice Choudry retired on 11 August 2011 and returned to the United Kingdom to join his family.

 Personal life

 Justice Choudry is married and has 3 children.

 Publications

-He has written several books, notably Sikh Pilgrimage to Pakistan.
+He has written several books about Sikhism, notably: